Šar Mountains: Šar Mountains in Kosovo

-In total, there are 70 glacial lakes on Šara.
+In total, there are 70 glacial lakes on the Šar Mountains.

-Kosovo national park
+Sharr Mountains National Park in Kosovo

 History

-Sharr Mountains National Park is in the territory of Kosovo and covers 534.69 km2 on the northern slopes of the Šar Mountains as well as the mountains of Oshlak and Jezercë.
+Sharr Mountains National Park is a national park of Kosovo and covers an area of 534.69 km2 on the northern slopes of the Šar Mountains as well as the mountains of Oshlak and Jezercë.
 The National Park "Šar-Planina Mt." was proclaimed in 1986 within the temporary boundaries of 390.00 km2, and opened in 1995.
 The final boundaries of the Park were expanded in 2012 to cover an area of 534.69 km2.

 Geography

-The park occupies the northwest sections of the mountain's main massif, including the highest peak, Bistra, an spreads over the sections of Prevalac, Ošljak, Ostrovica and Kodža Balkan.
+The park occupies the northwest sections of the mountain's main massif, including the highest peak, Bistra, an spreads over the sections of Prevalla, Oshlak, Ostrovica and Kodža Balkan.
 The park encompasses several different types of topographic relief: glacial (cirques, moraines and glacial lakes), periglacial (snow cirques, sliding blocks, "tundra mosaic" type of micro-shapes in the deposits of silt), karstic and fluvial.
 There are numerous rivers, springs, creeks, bogs and lakes.

 Plant life

 In total, there are 1,800 plant species.
-The mountain is inhabited by 175 strictly protected plant species, 247 Balkan endemites and 18 plants which can be found only on Šara.
+The mountain is inhabited by 175 strictly protected plant species, 247 Balkan endemites and 18 plants which can be found only on Šar Mountains.
 The park includes the endemic relict Macedonian Pine and white-bark pine, as well as the mugo pine and Alpine rose.
 Other perennial plants include King Alexander's yarrow (Achillea alexandri-regis), Nikolić's silene (Heliosperma nikolicii), Bornmuellera dieckii, Šar carnation (Dianthus scardicus Wettst.), Doerfler's cinquefoils and Macedonian meadow saffron (Colhicum macedonicum).
 One of the relic species is Natalie's ramonda.
 It went extinct from the most of Europe during the last ice age and today grows as an endemic species in several gorges in Serbia, North Macedonia and Greece.
 It has been chosen as the Serbian symbol for the Armistice Day.